Home > Tolerability

 WARNINGS AND PRECAUTIONS

-Symptoms consistent with opioid withdrawal, including hyperhidrosis, chills, increased lacrimation, hot flush/flushing, pyrexia, sneezing, feeling cold, abdominal pain, diarrhea, nausea, and vomiting have occurred in patients treated with SYMPROIC.
+Clusters of symptoms consistent with opioid withdrawal, including hyperhidrosis, chills, increased lacrimation, hot flush/flushing, pyrexia, sneezing, feeling cold, abdominal pain, diarrhea, nausea, and vomiting have occurred in patients treated with SYMPROIC.

 Patients having disruptions to the blood-brain barrier may be at increased risk for opioid withdrawal or reduced analgesia.
 Take into account the overall risk-benefit profile when using SYMPROIC in such patients.
 Monitor for symptoms of opioid withdrawal in such patients.